ccxt-rest/ccxt-rest/README.md

 ## Exchange Instance Management Commands

 Once ccxt-rest is running, but before we can integrate with any exchange site, we first need to create an exchange instance.
-An exchange instance is what is needed to define the connection with a particular exchange, and it is through the integration would be made.
+An exchange instance is what is needed to define the connection with a particular exchange, and it is through this integration a trade would be made.

 ### Listing all available exchange sites